ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 There are significant risks in allowing arbitrary clients to establish a tunnel that permits sending to arbitrary hosts, regardless of whether tunnels are scoped to specific hosts or not.
 Bad actors could abuse this capability to send traffic and have it attributed to the IP proxy.
-IP proxies SHOULD restrict its use to authenticated users.
+HTTP servers that support IP proxying SHOULD restrict its use to authenticated users.
 Depending on the deployment, possible authentication mechanisms include mutual TLS between clients and proxies, HTTP-based authentication via the HTTP Authorization header {{HTTP}}, or even bearer tokens.
 Proxies can enforce policies for authenticated users to further